FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 | A1CF       | HGNC     | ENSG00000148584 | En       | bb34    |
 | A2MP1      | HGNC     | ENSG00000256069 | En       | eg93    |

-Here we see a 1-to-1 relation between the identifiers in HGNC and En while the relation between HGNC and UCSC Genome Browser (Uc) or Gene Ontology (T) is 1-to-N. The relation could also be N-to-N as shown below.
+Here we see a 1-to-1 relation between the identifiers in HGNC and En while the relation between HGNC and UCSC Genome Browser (Uc) or Gene Ontology (T) is 1-to-N. Depending on the identifiers relation could also be N-to-N as shown below.

 <!--
 You may notice that despite the 1-to-1 relation between `local` and `original` we get a N-to-N relation between `local` and `mapping` due to the N-to-N relation between `original` and `mapping`.
 This can be easily understood with the diagram below-->
 ```mermaid
 graph LR
   classDef sources stroke-width:4px;

   class En sources;